bcoffin9/ruby-chess/README.md

 # Chess

 Full functionality of chess implemented on MRI (Matz' Ruby Interpreter).
 Project for The Odin Project: Ruby.
+To test the game using rspec, clone this repo, navigate into the project folder, then run rspec.
+To play the game, run ruby lib/example/example.rb

+Cheers!

 ## Installation